 SOC 3900 RACE AND ETHNIC RELATIONS IN THE U.S. (3 credits)

-Prerequisite(s)/Corequisite(s): SOC 1010 and junior standing, or permission of instructor.
+Prerequisite(s)/Corequisite(s): SOC 1010 and sophomore standing; or permission of instructor.
 Not open to non-degree graduate students.

 Distribution: U.S. Diversity General Education course